 “This is the way so many great meals in my life have been enjoyed: sitting in the street, eating something out of a bowl that I’m not exactly sure what it is, scooters going by.
 It’s so delicious, I feel like an animal.” – Anthony Bourdain, Parts Unknown.

-There is something instinctively satisfying and somewhat humanising about the experience of eating street food in Vietnam.
+There is something instinctively satisfying and somewhat humanizing about the experience of eating street food in Vietnam.
 Bourdain’s words continue to encourage tourists to observe these anomalies which probably contributed to the popularity of street food tours in Vietnam.
 His programs and writings have also raised the conscience of many locals to the positive aspects and facts of street food and its role in the culture.

 The Emergence of Street Food Stalls in Vietnam

-The ubiquity of street vendors in Vietnam may lead one to think it’s been practised for centuries.
+The ubiquity of street vendors in Vietnam may lead one to think it’s been practiced for centuries.
 Surprisingly, the modern Vietnamese street food history and habits of eating outside are more recent than it may seem.

-It all began to develop in the early 20th century when a lone entrepreneurial spirit, near Hanoi, decided that they would sell soup around their neighbourhood carried by a yoke.
+It all began to develop in the early 20th century when a lone entrepreneurial spirit, near Hanoi, decided that they would sell soup around their neighborhood carried by a yoke.
 A trend began in which street sellers could effectively access more customers.
 However, carrying enough soup and noodles was back-breaking work.

-It wasn’t long until these mobile vendors realised that if your food was good enough customers would instead come to you.
+It wasn’t long until these mobile vendors realized that if your food was good enough customers would instead come to you.
 Street stands started popping up outside homes and on the side of busy roads.
 This saved the vendor’s bodies and it meant diners had a relaxing place to sit down and enjoy their meal.
 Cooks could also spread out, experiment and introduce more complexity to their dishes.
 Vietnamese gastronomy began to diversify with unseen momentum.

 In comparison to modern preparation methods is street food safe in Vietnam?
 For the most part, yes, but there are always exceptions to the rule.
-An easy way to minimise the risk of food poisoning is to head to a busy stall with a good reputation and high turnover.
+An easy way to minimize the risk of food poisoning is to head to a busy stall with a good reputation and high turnover.
 Additionally, make sure your food is piping hot when it gets to your table.